6 Korean Graded Readers That Could Be Just Right for You

-Some “easy” short stories and easier books may be too easy, while others could still be too hard.
+Sometimes “easy” short stories and books may be too easy, while others are too hard.

-In fact, if you’re looking for graded Korean readers, or books intended for teaching reading to specific levels of learners (often with a gradual increase in difficulty), you’ve got lots of options.
+You can use graded Korean readers, or books intended for teaching reading to specific levels of learners!

 “Once Upon a Time in Korea: An Elementary Reader”